Assumptions

 Current policy projections

+The government’s baseline scenario includes "current policies and measures and announced policies where there is sufficient detail to make robust assumptions in the modelling” (DCCEEW, 2023b).
 New policies introduced in the 2023 baseline scenario that were not included in the 2022 version, include: the Safeguard Mechanism reform, the Safeguard Transformation Stream, elements of the National Electric Vehicle Strategy, notably the Fringe Benefits Tax exemption, the Household Energy Upgrade Fund the original framework of the Capacity Investment Scheme (before its November 2023 modification), and the Renewable Energy Guarantee of Origin.
-The full list of policies integrated in this scenario is available in the 2023 projections (Department of Climate Change, 2023a).
+The full list of policies integrated in this scenario is available in the 2023 projections (DCCEEW, 2023b).

-The announced policy projections align with the “with additional measures" scenario of the 2023 government projections, which includes policies that “have been announced but where detailed design is still under consultation” (Department of Climate Change, 2023a).
+The announced policy projections align with the ‘with additional measures’ scenario of the 2023 government projections, which includes policies that “have been announced but where detailed design is still under consultation” (DCCEEW, 2023b).

-To assess the net zero target, we used the scenario “The Plan”, modelled by DISER (Australian Government, 2021; Australian Government, 2021a).
-“The Plan” incorporates a sequestration of 38 MtCO2e through bioenergy with carbon capture and storage (BECCS), which is considered in our target assessment.
+To assess the net zero target, we used the scenario “The Plan”, modelled by DISER (Australian Government, 2021c).
+“The Plan” scenario incorporates a sequestration of 38 MtCO2e through bioenergy with carbon capture and storage (BECCS), which is considered in our target assessment.
 We converted these values to AR4 Global Warming Potentials (GWPs), using the AR5/AR4 ratio from current policy projections.
-Following this method, we project the remaining emissions in 2050 under the government’s current plans to be between 211 MtCO2e (from the 215 MtCO2e estimated with AR5 GWPs).

 The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all its figures and time series unless stated otherwise.
 Assessments completed prior to December 2018 (COP24) used GWP values from the Second Assessment Report (SAR).
-To be relevant to national context, values using AR5 are added to the text, with a mention.
+To be relevant to national context, values using AR5 are sometimes added to the text.

 Further analysis